Videoconferencing at Cardiff University

 Videoconferencing allows face-to-face dialogue, as well as live presentations, between groups of people at two or more locations.
 By connecting to other studios in the UK and worldwide, members of the University may take part in remote learning and teaching or other collaborative work, with colleagues in other institutions.

-The University has two studios, which are part of the Welsh Video Network (WVN):
+This is part of the Welsh Video Network (WVN).

-- The Videoconference Room - Room 1:20, Ty Dewi Sant, Heath Park Campus.
+The Videoconference Suite is located in Room 1:20, Ty Dewi Sant, Heath Park Campus.
 (Please note, wheelchair access is available at this facility.)

-Both studios are able to videoconference using IP and / or ISDN6 and are equipped with:
+The studio is able to videoconference using IP and / or ISDN6 and is equipped with: